menandmice/micetro_docs/guides/admin-manual/admin_subnet_monitoring_events.rst

   </xs:element>
   </xs:schema>

-The value of the thresholdType element will be either static or dynamic depending on whether the threshold being crossed is one of dynamically allocatable addresses (that is, available addresses in address pools) or if it is a threshold set for static addresses (that is, available addresses outside of address pools).
+The value of the thresholdType element will be either static or dynamic depending on whether the threshold being crossed is one of the dynamically allocatable addresses (that is, available addresses in address pools) or if it is a threshold set for static addresses (that is, available addresses outside of address pools).

 .. note::
   The global subnet monitor, set through the :ref:`admin-system-settings`, is the only one that takes superscopes into account.
 When the global subnet monitor actions are performed, due to the conditions being met for a superscope, the XML generated will contain a <server> tag and a <superscope> tag.